John Potess

 My journey began in Australia.
 I joined the Clipper Round the World Race on the beautiful coast of Airlie Beach, setting sail into a world I knew little about, driven by an appetite for adventure and the promise of unknown glory.

-The first leg of the journey took us north, threading the Solomon Islands (and pirate infested seas), rounding Papua New Guinea, Indonesia, and the Philippines.
-The relentless tropical heat bore down on us, suffocating misery as we fought through the doldrums—days of stifling, windless suffering—pierced by sudden squalls of tangential downpours, and nights of restless sweat-soaked night terrors.
-The days were pierced by sudden squalls of tangential downpours.
-Our reflexes, training and sanity all being tested.
+The first leg of the journey took us north, threading the Solomon Islands (and pirate-infested seas), rounding Papua New Guinea, Indonesia, and the Philippines.
+The relentless tropical heat pressed down on us, suffocating misery as we fought through the doldrums - days of stifling, windless suffering - punctuated by sudden squalls of tangential downpours, and nights of restless sweat-soaked night terrors.

-It was a battle of endurance, a constant push against exhaustion, dehydration, and the unpredictable temperament of the sea and the surroundings.
-By the time we reached Vietnam, I thought I’d seen it all.
+It was a battle of endurance, a constant push against exhaustion, dehydration, and discomfort.
+By the time we reached Vietnam, I thought the worst was behind us.

 The South China Sea: Zhuhai to Qingdao

 The next leg, from Zhuhai to Qingdao, was different.
 We weren’t just surviving - we were truly competing.
-The stretch through the South China Sea was brutal, with the change from tropical heat to icy winds sweeping across the deck, currents, and fishing boats that demanded precise navigation.
-Yet, as a crew, we found our rhythm.
-Every maneuver, every adjustment, felt sharp, deliberate, and perfectly executed.
+The stretch through the South China Sea was brutal, with the change from tropical heat to the frozen winds rolling in from the Mongolian steppe to finally reach us - sweeping across the deck.
+Yet, as a crew, this was the first time we were truly in it.
+We found our rhythm.
+Every maneuver, every adjustment, felt sharp and deliberate, as we edged forward ahead of the fleet.

 Winning was a natural high, the glorious vindication of every grueling shift, every bruise and injury, and every sleepless night.